Regularization of the ensemble Kalman filter using a non-parametric, non-stationary spatial model: Numerical experiments with static analyses

 \section{Numerical experiments with static analyses}

-In this section, we experimentally examine the above LSEF {\em analysis} technique in the setting with known synthetic ``truth'' that obeys the Locally Stationary Convolution Model on the sphere.
-This setting implies that the data generation model coincides with the model we assume in the LSEF analysis, which allowed us to reveal the best possible performance our approach can provide.
+In this section, we experimentally examine the above LSEF {\em analysis} technique in the setting with known synthetic `truth' (ground truth) that obeys the Locally Stationary Convolution Model on the sphere.
+Besides, the hyperprior distribution of the model parameters was known in these experiments as well, so the neural Bayes estimator could be trained using the perfect training sample.
+This setting allowed us to reveal the best possible performance our approach can provide.

-We compared deterministic analyses produced by the following schemes: (i) the optimal (Kalman filter) analysis which had access to the true prior covariance matrix ${\bf B}$, (ii) the regularized-EnKF (referred to as LSEF) analysis, (iii) the traditional-EnKF (referred to as just EnKF in the sequel) analysis, (iv) the analysis that relies on a static covariance matrix, and (v) a hybrid of the two latter analyses.
-We will refer to the five analyses as True-B, LSEF-B, EnKF-B, Mean-B, and Hybrid-B, respectively.
+We compared deterministic analyses produced by the following schemes: \begin{itemize} \item True-B: the optimal analysis (which has access to the true ${\bf B}$ matrix). \item LSEF-B: the new analysis proposed in this paper (with the neural Bayes estimator). \item Mean-B: analysis with time-mean ${\bf B}$ (known in geosciences as 3D-Var). \item EnKF-B: stochastic EnKF with tuned localization. \item Hybrid-B: analysis with the half-sum of the time-mean ${\bf B}$ and EnkF's ${\bf B}$ (known as EnVar). \end{itemize}

 See section \ref{sec_LSEF_anls} for the description of the LSEF analysis and \ref{App_anls_nonens} and \ref{App_anls_ens} for the description of the other (reference) analyses.

-The analysis ensemble is not tested here, its performance will be indirectly assessed in sequential filtering experiments presented in section \ref{sec_expm_LSEF}.
+The quality of the analysis ensemble was not tested, it will be assessed in sequential filtering experiments presented in section \ref{sec_expm_LSEF}.